The Australian Government’s National Immunisation Program funds a variety of vaccines, including the three-dose Human Papillomavirus (HPV) vaccine.

 Councils don’t usually send reminders prior to school visits.
 However, research in similar contexts has shown it may be an effective way of improving vaccination rates.

-To investigate the effectiveness of Short-Message-Service (SMS) reminders on increasing vaccination rates, BWA conducted a Randomised Controlled Trial with 4,386 students whose parents/guardians were allocated into three groups.
+Investigated the effectiveness of Short-Message-Service (SMS) reminders in increasing vaccination rates by conducting a Randomised Controlled Trial with 4,386 students whose parents/guardians were allocated into three groups.